How to start a Production Centre Workflow Run

 To start a Production Centre Run you will need the following:

-- A fully configured Workflow available in the Production Centre Start Menu
+- A fully configured Workflow available in the Production Center

-- Authority to start a run i.e. your user must be included in the Approval Group assigned to the specific Workflow you wish to start.
+- Authority to start a run i.e. your user must have a role assigned which includes the Initiate Factsheet Workflow permission.

 If you have both of these in place then you may start a Workflow Run.

-Select the New Run button to the right of the Current Runs heading.
+- Click New Run to the right of the Current Runs heading.

-Select the applicable workflow from the dropdown menu to begin the Run.
-Once started the run will be listed under Current Runs.
+- Use the dropdown arrow to select the applicable workflow to Run.
+Once started the run will be listed under CURRENT RUNS.

 You will now be able to view all the documents included in the run and their individual progress through the workflow.

-Each step will give the assigned Approver the opportunity to either accept (green tick) or reject and create and exception (red cross) the step.
+Each step will give the assigned Approver the opportunity to either Accept (green checkmark) or Reject (red X) and create an Exception comment for that step.

-A fully approved step (all documents approved) will close the step and open the next one for Approval for the next applicable Approval Group which may or may not be the same as the previous.
+A fully approved step (all documents approved) will complete that step and allow the next one to be approved by the next Approval Group.

-If the Approver is not satisfied with the content, they should select the red tick to reject the content to create an exception.
+If the Approver is not satisfied with the content, they should click the red X to reject the content to create an exception.
 This can also be done at a global or individual level.

-When the red cross is selected the Exceptions Panel will slide out from the right.
+When a step is rejected, the Exceptions Panel will slide out from the right.

-This tab gives you the opportunity to provide details relating to the issue with the particular document and notify the relevant people within your organisation so the document can be amended.
+The user can then provide details relating to the issue with the particular document and notify the relevant people within the organization so the document can be amended.

 Complete the following fields:

-Approval groups to notify – choose entire approval groups that need to be notified of the exception.
+Approval groups to notify – choose the groups to be notified of the exception.